Rated 4.9/5 ⭐️ | Free shipping from €79 🚚

 • 5 egg yolks

-• 1 stalk of mint, parsley, basil
+• 1 sprig each of mint, parsley, basil

 • 2 cl rum

-• 2 passion fruit
+• 2 passion fruits

-• edible flowers (optional)
+• Edible flowers (optional)

-• salt
+• Salt

 Step-by-step

-1. Dice the peppers, halve the tomatoes.
+1. Dice the bell peppers, halve the tomatoes.
 Finely dice the onions.
 Deseed and finely dice the chili.
 Grate or slice the garlic.

-3. Add the garlic, cumin, chili and tomatoes.
+3. Add garlic, cumin, chili, and tomatoes.

 To the original recipe

-Hearty and savory: Mountain Men breakfast
+Hearty and savory: Mountain Men Breakfast

-For 4 portions | classic Dutch Oven breakfast from the fire pan
+For 4 servings | classic Dutch Oven breakfast from the Fire Skillet

 Ingredients

-• 500 g of sausages
+• 500 g Mettenden

 • 1 large onion

-• 1 clove of garlic
+• 1 clove garlic

-• 2 peppers (red and yellow)
+• 2 bell peppers (red and yellow)

 • 1 kg potatoes